mirainc/mira-kit/docs/README.md

 # Browser Support {#browser-support}

-The Mira device runtime is [Chromium](https://www.chromium.org/) based so at minimum your app needs to support the latest version of Chrome.
+The Raydiant device runtime is [Chromium](https://www.chromium.org/) based so at minimum your app needs to support the latest version of Chrome.
 It is also recommended that you also develop your app against the Chrome browser.

-The Mira Dashboard will also load a preview of your app while creating or editing a presentation and supports [Chrome](https://www.google.ca/chrome/), [Safari](https://support.apple.com/downloads/safari), [Edge](https://www.microsoft.com/en-ca/windows/microsoft-edge) and [IE11](https://www.microsoft.com/en-ca/download/internet-explorer-11-for-windows-7-details.aspx).
+The Raydiant Dashboard will also load a preview of your app while creating or editing a presentation and supports [Chrome](https://www.google.ca/chrome/), [Safari](https://support.apple.com/downloads/safari), [Edge](https://www.microsoft.com/en-ca/windows/microsoft-edge) and [IE11](https://www.microsoft.com/en-ca/download/internet-explorer-11-for-windows-7-details.aspx).
 Your app should work with these browsers or provide graceful fallbacks if they don't.

 # Deploying to the Dashboard {#deploying-to-dashboard}

-MiraKit is currently in _closed beta_, contact [support@getmira.com](mailto:support@getmira.com?subject=MiraKit%api%token%20and%20app%20id) and request an API token and app id to deploy your app.
+RaydiantKit is currently in _closed beta_, contact [support@raydiant.com](mailto:support@raydiant.com?subject=RaydiantKit%api%token%20and%20app%20id) and request an API token and app id to deploy your app.

 # Examples